-The policy and standard procedures apply to all Govan Brown workers; Senior Management; Managers/Supervisors and Health & Safety Representative (HSR) or Joint Health and Safety Committee (JHSC) members.
+The policy and standard procedures apply to all Govan Brown workers; Senior Management; Managers/Supervisors and Health & Safety Representative (HSR) or Joint Health and Safety Committee (JHSC) or Joint Occupational Health and Safety Committee (JOHSC) members.

 Hazard is any practice, behavior, condition, or combination that can cause injury or illness to people or damage to property.